 A simpler but flawed approach to determining the "bulk" clinopyroxene composition would be to use a large, defocused electron beam that would analyze the host and lamella simultaneously.
-This method was attempted and deemed to give erroneous numbers (see Supp.
-B) since it ignores the assumption in the matrix corrections of EPMA that only one phase is analyzed at a time, as well as analyzing different proportions of host and lamellae in each analysis spot.
+This method was attempted and deemed to give erroneous numbers (see Online Materials1 B) because it ignores the assumption in the matrix corrections of EPMA that only one phase is analyzed at a time, as well as analyzing different proportions of host and lamellae in each analysis spot.